CloudReactor/docs/secrets.md

     set -e

-    # Optional: if you want to allow the deployer image to use your AWS
-    # configuration in ~/.aws
-    # export USE_USER_AWS_CONFIG="TRUE"

-    export EXTRA_ANSIBLE_OPTIONS="--vault-password-file /work/fromhost/vault_pass.sh"
+    export ANSIBLE_VAULT_PASSWORD=`cat ../secrets/vault_pass.txt`
+    EXTRA_DOCKER_RUN_OPTIONS="-e ANSIBLE_VAULT_PASSWORD"

     ./cr_deploy.sh "$@"

+What's going on under the hood?
+The deployer image contains a special script (`ansible/vault_pass_from_env.sh`) that will be used when `ANSIBLE_VAULT_PASSWORD` is defined.
+The script is used as the Ansible Vault password file, and simply outputs the value of `ANSIBLE_VAULT_PASSWORD`.

+To deploy, just use your custom `deploy.sh` instead of `cr_deploy.sh`:

+    ./deploy.sh <deployment_environment>

-Then create the bash script `deploy_config/vault_pass.sh` to read the Ansible vault passphrase and send it to standard out.
-For example, to read from an AWS S3
+It may be more convenient to have deployer container to fetch the Ansible Vault password, because it has access to your AWS environment and tools like the AWS CLI.
+For example, to have the container fetch the password from an AWS S3 object, create the bash script `deploy_config/vault_pass.sh`:
-bucket:

     #!/bin/bash
     echo `aws s3 cp s3://mygroup/settings/ansible/vault_pass.$DEPLOYMENT_ENVIRONMENT.txt -`

-which would read the object `s3://mygroup/settings/ansible/vault_pass.staging.text` if the deployment environment passed to `deploy.sh` is `staging`.
+(`$DEPLOYMENT_ENVIRONMENT` will resolve to the deployment environment you pass to `cr_deploy.sh`.)

-Alternatively, you can pass the filename of a file containing the passphrase itself, ensuring that you volume mount it into the container's filesystem.
-In that case, your `deploy.sh` would look like:
+Then your custom `deploy.sh` would like this:

     #!/usr/bin/env bash

-    if [ -z "$1" ]
-      then
-        echo "Usage: $0 <deployment> [task_names]"
-        exit 1
-      else
-        export DEPLOYMENT_ENVIRONMENT=$1
-    fi

-    export EXTRA_DOCKER_RUN_OPTIONS="-v $HOME/vault/${DEPLOYMENT_ENVIRONMENT}/vault_pass.txt:/work/fromhost/vault_pass.txt"
+    set -e

-    export EXTRA_ANSIBLE_OPTIONS="--vault-password-file /work/fromhost/vault_pass.txt"
+    export EXTRA_ANSIBLE_OPTIONS="--vault-password-file /work/deploy_config/vault_pass.sh"

     ./cr_deploy.sh "$@"

 ### Using deployment secrets encrypted with Ansible Vault

-Once you inject the Ansible Vault passphrase into the deployer image, Ansible will be able to read files encrypted with ansible-vault, and you can reference variables defined in those files in any task or template that it uses.
+Once you inject the Ansible Vault password into the deployer image, Ansible will be able to read files encrypted with ansible-vault, and you can reference variables defined in those files in any task or template that it uses.
 For example you might encrypt the file